 Submitting your Tax FormEXPAND ALL COLLAPSE ALL

-You received multiple Vendor IDs because you’re the listed contact for more than one entity/organization.
-Simply sign in and fill out the form for each Vendor ID and the corresponding entity/organization identified in the email.
+You received multiple emails listing different Vendor IDs because you’re the listed contact for more than one entity/organization.
+Click each link to sign in and fill out the form for each entity/organization identified in the email.

-For example, if you received two Vendor IDs, you’ll need to sign in to Google Tax Form Service and complete the form twice.
-You’ll sign in with the first Vendor ID and complete the form on behalf of the entity/organization assigned to the first Vendor ID.
-Then, sign in again with the second Vendor ID and complete the form on behalf of the entity/organization assigned to the second Vendor ID.
-Be sure to log out of the Google Tax Form Service prior to signing in with the next unique Vendor ID.
+For example, if you received 2 emails, each with different Vendor IDs, you’ll need to sign in to Google Tax Form Service and complete the form twice.
+You’ll sign in with the link provided in the first email and complete the form on behalf of the entity/organization assigned to the first Vendor ID.
+Then, sign in again with the link in the second email and complete the form on behalf of the entity/organization assigned to the second Vendor ID.
+Be sure to sign out of the Google Tax Form Service before signing in with the next unique Vendor ID.

 Unfortunately, Google can’t make this determination for you.
-In order to determine whether you qualify for a treaty benefit, you should start by determining whether you live in a country that has an income tax treaty with the U.S. and whether the type of income you receive from Google is included in a specific tax treaty provision.
+To determine whether you qualify for a treaty benefit, you should start by determining whether you live in a country/region that has an income tax treaty with the US and whether the type of income you receive from Google is included in a specific tax treaty provision.
 You may ultimately need to seek professional tax advice to determine your treaty eligibility.

-You may find it helpful to refer to the following IRS website.
-This is an IRS website and is not maintained or reviewed by Google and Google cannot confirm the accuracy of the information presented.
+Refer to the following IRS website.
+This is an IRS website and isn't maintained or reviewed by Google and Google can't confirm the accuracy of the information presented.
 If you have further questions, you may want to seek professional tax advice.

-Even if you are not claiming any treaty benefits, Google must collect proof that you are a non-U.S. person to comply with IRS rules and requirements.
+Even if you're not claiming any treaty benefits, Google must collect proof that you're a non-US person to comply with IRS rules and requirements.

-Because payments related to Google products can sometimes fall into multiple categories, we are requesting that you select both service and royalty payment types as you complete the form so that the proper rate of withholding is applied to your payment type.
+Because payments related to Google products can sometimes fall into multiple categories, we're requesting that you select both service and royalty payment types as you complete the form so that the proper rate of withholding is applied to your payment type.

-- U.S. addresses require additional support: If you claim a non-U.S. person residency status and have a permanent or mailing address located in the United States, you'll need to supply additional information to support the fact that you're not a U.S. person.
+- US addresses require extra support: If you claim a non-US person residency status and have a permanent or mailing address located in the United States, you'll need to supply additional information to support the fact that you're not a US person.

 - Limitations on benefits (entities only): Entities that claim treaty benefits must certify that they satisfy the limitation on benefits clause of the relevant tax treaty.
-Please consult your applicable tax treaty or a professional tax advisor to determine whether you qualify for tax treaty benefits.
+To determine whether you qualify for tax treaty benefits, consult your applicable tax treaty or a professional tax advisor.

-Generally, a non-U.S. person is subject to U.S. tax on income that is earned from U.S. sources.
-For example, if a non-U.S. person performs services in the U.S., then the payments related to the services performed in the U.S. are subject to U.S. income tax withholding.
-The withholding rate will be dependent on the type of income received and whether or not there’s a tax treaty claim available in a particular jurisdiction.
-The IRS requires the party making the payment to a non-U.S. person to withhold, if applicable, deposit the amounts with the IRS, and complete certain information returns at the end of the calendar year in which payment was made.
+Generally, a non-US person is subject to US tax on income that is earned from US sources.
+For example, if a non-US person performs services in the US, then the payments related to the services performed in the US are subject to US income tax withholding.
+The withholding rate depends on the type of income received and if there’s a tax treaty claim available in a particular jurisdiction.
+The IRS requires the party making the payment to a non-US person to withhold, if applicable, deposit the amounts with the IRS, and complete certain information returns at the end of the calendar year in which payment was made.

-The default withholding rate is 30% on applicable payments if a valid tax form is not provided.
-This rate may be reduced if you are a tax resident of a country that has an income treaty with the U.S., if the type of income you receive is eligible for a treaty benefit, and if you meet all the treaty requirements.
+If a valid tax form isn't provided, the default withholding rate is 30% on applicable payments.
+This rate may be reduced if you're a tax resident of a country/region that has an income treaty with the US, if the type of income you receive is eligible for a treaty benefit, and if you meet all the treaty requirements.